Dominique Randle: Club career

-Randle has yet to join a professional club.
 In March 2022, she was invited to try out for Angel City of the National Women's Soccer League prior to the start of the 2022 season.
 In February 2023, she joined Þór/KA in Iceland's Besta deild kvenna.

 International career

 Randle is eligible to play for the Philippines.
 She would make her debut for the Philippines in their 1–0 win against Thailand at the 2022 AFC Women's Asian Cup.

 Personal life

 Randle is married to former NFL player DaJohn Harris.